metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibmvpc_machine_v1beta2_manifest.md

 Optional:

 - `boot_volume` (Attributes) BootVolume contains machines's boot volume configurations like size, iops etc.. (see [below for nested schema](#nestedatt--spec--boot_volume))
+- `catalog_offering` (Attributes) CatalogOffering is the Catalog Offering OS image which would be installed on the instance.
+An OfferingCRN or VersionCRN is required, the PlanCRN is optional. (see [below for nested schema](#nestedatt--spec--catalog_offering))
+- `load_balancer_pool_members` (Attributes List) LoadBalancerPoolMembers is the set of IBM Cloud VPC Load Balancer Backend Pools the machine should be added to as a member. (see [below for nested schema](#nestedatt--spec--load_balancer_pool_members))
 - `name` (String) Name of the instance.
+- `placement_target` (Attributes) PlacementTarget is the placement restrictions to use for the virtual server instance.
+No restrictions are used when this field is not defined. (see [below for nested schema](#nestedatt--spec--placement_target))
 - `primary_network_interface` (Attributes) PrimaryNetworkInterface is required to specify subnet. (see [below for nested schema](#nestedatt--spec--primary_network_interface))
 - `profile` (String) Profile indicates the flavor of instance.
 Example: bx2-8x32 means 8 vCPUs 32 GB RAM 16 Gbps TODO: add a reference link of profile
 - `provider_id` (String) ProviderID is the unique identifier as specified by the cloud provider.